-Plan B is a hormonal emergency birth control method used to effectively prevent pregnancy.
-The hormones prevent ovulation – the process when the ovaries release an egg – and thicken cervical mucus.
+Plan B is a hormonal emergency birth control method used to delay ovulation to reduce the risk of a pregnancy.
+The hormones delay ovulation – the process when the ovaries release an egg – and thicken cervical mucus.
 Plan B is not an abortion pill.
-It will not harm or end a pregnancy; it will only work to prevent a pregnancy.
+It will not harm or end a pregnancy; it will only work to delay ovulation to reduce the risk of a pregnancy.

 How is it used?